GenesysCrypto/GenesysCoin/README.md

-# GenesysCoin
+# GenesysCoin Standard Wallet
-The Multipalyer Gaming Cryptocurrency
+The In Wallet Web based Games | The Multipalyer Gaming Cryptocurrency